Costa Concordia: 2012 grounding and partial sinking

 On 13 January 2012, under the command of Captain Francesco Schettino, Costa Concordia departed Civitavecchia, the port that serves Rome, Italy, for a seven-night cruise.
 At 21:45 local time (UTC+1), in calm seas and overcast weather, she collided with a rock off Isola del Giglio, on the western coast of Italy approximately 100 km northwest of Rome.
-A 53 m long gash was made in the port-side hull, along three compartments of the engine room (deck 0); resulting in power losses, leading to a loss of propulsion and loss of electrical systems, which crippled the ship.
-Taking on water, the vessel listed to the port side.
+A 53 m long gash was made in the port-side hull, along three compartments of the engine room (deck 0).
+This resulted in loss of propulsion and loss of electrical systems, which crippled the ship.
+Taking on water, the vessel listed to the starboard (right) side.
 Twenty-four minutes later, strong winds pushed the vessel back to Giglio Island, where she grounded 500 m north of the village of Giglio Porto, resting on her starboard side in shallow waters, with most of her starboard side underwater.

 Almost half of the ship remained above water, but it was in danger of sinking completely into a trough 70 m deep.
 Despite the gradual sinking of the ship, its complete loss of power, and its proximity to shore in calm seas, an order to abandon ship was not issued until over an hour after the initial impact.
 Although international maritime law requires all passengers to be evacuated within 30 minutes of an order to abandon ship, the evacuation of Costa Concordia took over six hours.
 At the time, she was carrying 3,206 passengers and 1,023 crew members.
 The accident resulted in 32 fatalities.
 The body of the last missing person, Indian crew member Russel Rebello, was recovered on 3 November 2014.
 It appears that Rebello died while saving other passengers.

+Schettino was found guilty of manslaughter, causing a maritime accident, and abandoning his ship.
+He was sentenced to sixteen years in prison in 2015.